Irn-Bru: Popularity and new variants

+New logo

 2016 saw the introduction of the current logo, conveying "strength" and an "industrial feel", and a new diet variant called Irn-Bru Xtra in different branding to the existing sugar free variety in a similar fashion to Coca-Cola Zero and Pepsi Max.

 Barr changed the formula of Irn-Bru in January 2018 in response to a sugar tax implemented in the UK in April 2018, intended to combat obesity.
 By reducing the sugar content to less than 5g per 100ml, Barr has made Irn-Bru exempt from the tax.
-The manufacturer asserts that "most people will not be able to tell the difference in flavour between the old and new formulas", but fans of the drink have started the 'Save Real Irn-Bru' campaign to stop or reverse this change, and have been stocking up on the more sugary formula.
+The manufacturer asserted that "most people will not be able to tell the difference in flavour between the old and new formulas", but fans of the drink launched an unsuccessful 'Save Real Irn-Bru' campaign to stop or reverse the change, and began stocking up on the more sugary formula.

 In May 2019, Barr announced a new energy drink variant of Irn-Bru called Irn-Bru Energy, which was released on 1 July 2019.

 In October 2019, Barr announced the launch of the "Irn-Bru 1901".
 The drink would be available for a limited time and use the original recipe from 1901.

-In March 2021, Barr announced the relaunch of "IRN-BRU 1901" as a permanent addition to the IRN-BRU lineup.
+In March 2021, Barr announced the relaunch of "Irn-Bru 1901" as a permanent addition to the Irn-Bru lineup.

 Irn-Bru was the only soft drink on sale at the 2021 United Nations Climate Change Conference (COP26) in Glasgow, Scotland, due to a sponsorship arrangement.
 Member of the US House of Representatives Alexandria Ocasio-Cortez tried Irn-Bru at COP26 and said she loved it, and that it tasted just like the Latino soda Kola Champagne.
-The response from others at the conference ranged from strong dislike to strong like.
+The response from others at the conference ranged from strong dislike to strong liking.
 The volume of editorial and opinion publicity the drink gained on social and print media was described as "the summit's surprise", coverage worth millions.
 However, AG Barr's share price remained relatively flat at the time.